 The first graduate workshop on the China Studies Centre’s multidisciplinary research program China in the Urban Age, aimed at any branch of the sciences, humanities and social sciences with an interest in sustainability, was devoted to China’s environmental challenges and eco-civilisation: a multidisciplinary approach to the Anthropocene.

-The University of Sydney is organising the inaugural graduate workshop of the recently launched multidisciplinary research program on China in the Urban Age.
-The program will build a multidisciplinary approach to the study of China to stimulate a connection between the production of local knowledge and the global discussion on the environmental, social, engineering, health, cultural and governing challenges of urbanisation.
+The workshop endeavoured to build a collaborative approach to the study of China to stimulate a connection between the production of local knowledge and the global discussion on the environmental, social, engineering, health, cultural and governing challenges of urbanisation.

 Image credit: Hung Chung Chih / Shutterstock.com